Updated March 14, 2023

 Encoding vs Decoding is the comparison between the two processes that are related to data security and encryption or cryptographic mechanism.
 Encoding is implemented by applying some algorithm or computation in which the original data form is modified to a different form, whereas decoding is the process of decrypting the encoded data to its original form by applying the decoding computation or the algorithm.
-The encoding uses various algorithms to decrease the size of the file or the resource whereas decoding is the process of reverting the encoded content of the file to its actual size.
-There are certain specific standards such as Base64 is widely used for the encoding and decoding process in the industry.
+The encoding uses various algorithms to decrease the size of the file or the resource, whereas decoding is the process of reverting the encoded content of the file to its actual size.
+Certain specific standards, such as Base64, are widely used for the industry’s encoding and decoding process.

-Head to Head Comparison between Encoding vs Decoding (Infographics)
+Head to Head Comparison between Encoding and Decoding (Infographics)

-Let us discuss some of the major differences between Encoding and Decoding.
+Let us discuss some of the major differences between Encoding vs Decoding.

 Character Encoding refers to a system by which characters are stored and thus represented within a given system.
 Today’s computing environments are binary systems which means that they operate on 1 and 0.
 The concept of character encoding was developed to answer the question, how do we organize the character belonging to our various languages within this world of 1 and 0.